pivotal/docs-tap/getting-started.md

     ![REGISTER button on the right side of the header](images/getting-started-tap-gui-5.png)

 2. **Register an existing component** prompts you to type a repository URL.
-Type the link to the `catalog-info.yaml` file in the Git repository field, for example, `https://github.com/USERNAME/PROJECTNAME/blob/main/catalog-info.yaml`.
+Type the link to the `catalog-info.yaml` file of the tanzu-java-web-app in the Git repository field, for example, `https://github.com/USERNAME/PROJECTNAME/blob/main/catalog-info.yaml`.

 1. Click **ANALYZE**.